monquess/monquess-calendar/README.md

 ### Dependencies

-The project relies on the following technologies:
+Before starting, ensure the following dependencies are installed on your system:

 - [Node.js](https://nodejs.org/en) v18.8 or higher.
 - [PostgreSQL](https://www.postgresql.org) v9.6 or higher.